StanfordSNR/guardian-agent/README.md

 ![Compromised](doc/badflow2.png)

-SSH Guardian Agent provides secure SSH agent forwarding.
-A user first runs `sga-guard` on her local machine (on which she stores her private SSH keys) to securely forward her SSH agent to an intermediary machine (e.g., on AWS).
+Guardian Agent provides secure `ssh-agent` forwarding.
+A user first runs `sga-guard` on her local machine (on which she stores her private SSH keys) to securely forward her `ssh-agent` to an intermediary machine (e.g., on AWS).
 She can then use `sga-ssh` on the intermediary machine as a drop-in replacement to `ssh`.
 The local `sga-guard` verifies the identity of the **intermediary**, the **remote server** and the **command**[<sup>*</sup>](#command-verification),